 Health Issue Priority to Other-Income Children:

-- Substance & Alcohol Abuse / Tobacco Use
+- Substance and Alcohol Abuse / Tobacco Use

 Top Health Barriers: